evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo_S/_index.md

 You can choose two seat types for the second row in the Porsche Taycan Turbo S.

 The standard option is two integrated seats in the second row.
-In addition, the following functionalities are available:
+Additional functionalities include:

 - [Heating](../../../../technology/seats/adjustment/#heating) (optional)

 The second option is two integrated seats in the second row with a third smaller seat in between.
-In addition, the following functionalities are available:
+Additional functionalities include:

 - [Heating](../../../../technology/seats/adjustment/#heating) (optional)